 AGM Global Vision Rattler and Varmint

 AGM’s Rattler line has been their bread and butter for several years, and many, many pigs and coyotes have been taken by hunters using this thermal optic.
-One of our favorites for the money is the Rattler TS25-384 (25mm objective lens, 384x288 pixel resolution) that lists for about $2,200 but sells at reputable online retailers such as Outdoor Legacy Gear for under 2 grand.
-With a useful 1.5-12X magnification range, easily swappable CR123 batteries (not a super-long operating life at around 4.5 hours constant-on but very cheap to replace), and provision for an external plug-in power source, the Rattler TS25-384 gives you good resolution, intuitive top-mounted button controls, video recording, WiFi capability, and long-lasting durability at a pretty reasonable price.
+One of our favorites for the money is the Rattler TS25-384 (25mm objective lens, 384x288 pixel resolution) which lists for about $2,200 but sells at reputable online retailers such as Outdoor Legacy Gear for under two grand.
+With a proper 1.5-12X magnification range, easily swappable CR123 batteries (not a super-long operating life at around 4.5 hours constant-on but very cheap to replace), and provision for an external plug-in power source, the Rattler TS25-384 gives you good resolution, intuitive top-mounted button controls, video recording, WiFi capability, and long-lasting durability at a pretty reasonable price.
 If you’re pinching pennies, the Rattler TS19-256 sells for just under a thousand dollars but uses the now-outdated 256-pixel sensor.
-If you can save up the money, the 384-resolution models are worth the sacrifice.
+If you can save money, the 384-resolution models are worth the sacrifice.

 AGM also offers their Varmint line of thermal scopes, which have the same basic profile as their Rattler scopes but with the addition of a laser rangefinder on top.
 AGM Varmints sell for between about $3k and $5,500, depending on the resolution you prefer.